Difference Between GSM vs CDMA vs LTE

 Let us discuss some of the major key differences between GSM and CDMA, and LTE:

 The GSM technique operates in principle FDMA and TDMA.
 The time slots are divided into eight and have unique carrier frequency, which is established over a GSM connection.
 The users of GSM has given a single carrier channel with time slots to share the data.
 CDMA works on segregated 64 channels, which follow spread spectrum technology, frequency hopping, and mixed CDMA techniques.
 LTE works on SC-FDMA and OFDM, which has related access theories and signal holders.

 2. Frequency Channel of Wireless Technologies

 GSM has the system frequency of dual bands such as 1800 MHz and 900 MHz and called GSM-900 and DCS-1800.
-The FDMA segregates 25 MHz into carrier frequency of 124 slots.
-The channel width is calibrated as 200 MHz and the segregation of carrier frequency into eight slots is done by TDMA process.
-The frequency of824 MHz to 894 MHz is provided by CDMA which is flexible and called 3G GSM.
+The FDMA segregates 25 MHz into a carrier frequency of 124 slots.
+The channel width is calibrated as 200 MHz, and the TDMA process does the segregation of carrier frequency into eight slots.
+The frequency of824 MHz to 894 MHz is provided by CDMA, which is flexible and called 3G GSM.
 It is also known as wideband CDMA.
 As the name express, it has maximum data capacity.
-It requires wide channels and is called as universal mobile telephone systems.
+It requires wide channels and is called universal mobile telephone systems.
 The several frequencies of LTE in every country are allotted with set limits.
-1 to 25 frequency bands are assigned in frequency division duplex whereas the LTE ranges from 33 to 43 on time division duplex.
+1 to 25 frequency bands are assigned in the frequency division duplex, whereas the LTE ranges from 33 to 43 on time division duplex.

 3. The Topology of Wireless Technologies